ferrous-systems/why-rust/src/where-next.md

 <https://lore.kernel.org/lkml/20220117053349.6804-1-ojeda@kernel.org/>

-## The Unicode Consortium write ICU4X in Rust
+## The Unicode Consortium wrote ICU4X in Rust

 > Built from the ground up to be lightweight, portable, and secure, ICU4X learns
 > from decades of experience to bring localized date formatting, number
 > formatting, collation, text segmentation, and more to devices that, until now,
 > did not have a suitable solution.

-## The Unicode Consortium write ICU4X in Rust
+## The Unicode Consortium wrote ICU4X in Rust

 > ICU4X supports multiple programming languages out of the box.
 ICU4X can be
 > used in the Rust programming language natively, with official wrappers in C++